MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/ts-leads-sys-admin.md

 ---
-title: Troubleshooting and resolving lead qualification issues for system administrators
+title: Troubleshoot issues related to lead qualification issues for system administrators
 description: Learn how to troubleshoot and resolve lead qualification issues in Dynamics 365 Sales for system administrators.
 author: sbmjais
 ms.author: shjais
 ms.topic: troubleshooting
-ms.date: 02/02/2022
+ms.date: 02/23/2022
 ---

-# Troubleshooting lead qualification issues for system administrators
+# Troubleshoot issues with lead qualification issues for system administrators
 <a name="lead_qualification_for_admins"> </a>

 <a name="insufficientpermissions"> </a>